stefanthaler/stefanthaler.github.io/_posts/DRAFT-the-value-of-doing-a-phd.md

 <!-- What did I get  -->
 ## Gains of my PhD experience
 First, let's start with what I think that I have got out of my PhD experience.
 Broadly speaking, I can separate the gains in two categories: technical skills, such as the knowledge about how to use machine learning or how to write an academic paper, and meta-skills such as the ability to remain undecided on a matter until enough evidence is in.
 When I started my PhD journey, I was focused more on developing the technical skills.
-In hindsight, I think the meta-skills are more valuable, especially in the long run.
+In hindsight, I consider the meta-skill more valueable.

 <!-- knowledge about deep learning -->
 ### Machine Learning Knowledge
-With regard to the current market, one of the most valuable assets that I have acquired during my PhD is solid knowledge about machine learning. there is a huge buzz about machine learning and data science, not only in Academia but also in Industry.
-Slam machine learning on top of anything, and the money will flow and customers will pour in.
+With regard to the current market, one of the most valuable assets that I have acquired during my PhD is solid knowledge about machine learning, particularly deep learning.
+I mainly studied the application of machine learning to information security problems.
+That means, I looked at traditional security problems and rephrased them such that a machine learning algorithm can solve them.

-Large parts of my research were dedicated to apply machine learning to information security problems, and by doing so I got some knowledge about machine learning, how to use it, its capabilities, its limitations.
-In the end, I even started to design my own machine learning algorithms.

-Doing research using machine learning differs from applying machine learning in an industry setting, so using machine learning in a real world application is still a skill I have to learn.
-However, during my time in Academia I could play a lot with many of the bells and whistles of the machine learning algorithms, allowing me a much deeper look under the hood - a luxury that is rarely found in Industry.
+As a consequence, I learned a lot about the ups and downs of using machine learning to solve your problems.
+Also, I had enough time to study the inner workings of some of the algorithms - an academic luxury that is rarely found in an industry setting.
+In the end, I was capable of designing my own algorithms, which is pretty neat.

 <!-- ability to read and assess scientific publications -->
 ### The ability to read scientific articles